coker2019/Coker_Portfolio/README.md

 It contains the header and the headlines section which gives information about me and what i do.
 The work section and the about section are added in this project.
+The work section provides information about my resume and the diffrent languages to build those projects.

 ## 🛠 Built With <a name="built-with"></a>